HwWobbe/MwsH/ReadMe.md

 - autoIndentation
   - needed testing - seemed to FAIL

+## EdD should benefit from nore publication
+...

 ## Performance bundles
 - test the Authentication work
   - expanded use may benefit